Parmicciano/themasternetwork/content/en/installation.md

   ```

-Start the node
+Start the masternode
 -----------------------------------------------
-Run this command to start a node.<br>
+Run this command to start a masternode.<br>

 Don't forget the apikey, you will find it by creating an <a href="https://masternetwork.dev">account</a>.
 Specify different options in the crontab to limit the resources you want to allocate for the virtual machines.
 Otherwirse you will not be paid.